kojo-io/talky/README.md

 # talky
- Flutter ui implmentation of the community version of talky figma template
+ Flutter UI implementation of the community version of talky figma template